travisward/weather-widget/README.md

 * A functioning local WordPress site
 * An API key for OpenWeather.
 You should have received this with your invitation email.

+## How to complete this assignment
+1. Fork this repo and clone that fork to your local WordPress plugins directory.
+2. Finish the plugin to fulfill the requirements.
+3. When complete, push up your work to your fork and send us the link!

+Please don't hesitate to reach out if you have any questions or need clarification on this assigment!

 ## The Problem
 One of the AMA chapters has requested a weather widget for their site.
 You have met with the chapter volunteers to gather all of the requirements: